ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyRendezvous.rst

 IBasicManeuverStrategyRendezvous
 ================================

-.. py:class:: IBasicManeuverStrategyRendezvous
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyRendezvous

    object

    Interface used to access options for a Rendezvous Formation Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyRendezvous

 Overview
 --------